DinoHub-SubT/dsta_deploy/docs/build-tutorial.md

         # verify deployer script shows the help usage message
         ./deployer --help

-## About The Deployment Operation Tools

-There are a few operational tools available to use:

-`docker`

-  - is the command interface to interact with `dockerfiles` found in `operations/deploy/docker/dockerfiles`

-`docker-compose`

-  - is the command interface to interact with `docker-compose.yml` files found in `operations/deploy/docker/dockerfiles/`

-`docker-compose-wrapper`

-  - is the command interface to wrap `docker compose` and with `scenario` configuration files found in `operations/deploy/scenarios`

-`deployer`

-  - is the command interface to interact with `deployerfiles` found in `operations/deploy/deploybooks/robot`

 * * *

-# Tutorial Example Walkthrough
+## Tutorial Build Example Walkthrough

-Please chose the tutorial that matches your requirements.
+Please choose the tutorial that matches your requirements.

-For basic setup, it is recommended you follow the tutorials: *Docker Deployment Example Walkthrough*, *Azure Deployment Example Walkthrough*.

-**Docker Deployment Example Walkthrough (Recommended)**
+## Docker

 Tutorial at: [`docs/build-local-docker.md`](build-local-docker.md)

-- Everything will build and run in docker containers.
+- Builds the `SubT` workspace in docker containers.
-- All dependences will be installed using docker images.
+- All dependencies are installed in docker images and maintained in dockerfiles (`operations/deploy/docker/dockerfiles`).

-**Azure Deployment Example Walkthrough (Recommended)**
+## Azure (optional)

 Tutorial at: [`docs/build-azure.md`](build-azure.md)

-- Everything will run in azure VMs.
+- Builds the `SubT` workspace on azure VMs.
-- Follows either (user's choice) the local direct or local docker build tutorials.

-**Localhost Example Walkthrough (Optional)**
+    - After VM *ssh access*, the `SubT` workspace is built on the VM localhost or in the VM docker containers.

+## Localhost (optional)

 Tutorial at: [`docs/build-local.md`](build-local.md)

 - Builds the `SubT` workspace directly on the host.